 If you have a large cat but a small home, this could also be your solution for space-saving.
 The litter box is corner-shaped, so it can easily slot into the corner of any room without taking up too much space.
-Whereas people short of space may struggle to find the room for a large enough litter box, this tray works at both being big for your cat, but convenient for you.
+Whereas people who are short of space may struggle to find room for a large enough litter box, this tray is both big for your cat and convenient for you.

-The surface is non-stick so cleaning in a breeze.
+The surface is non-stick, so cleaning is a breeze.
 Oh, and there is also an antimicrobial coating to prevent the build-up of bacteria!
 This makes my job easier and gives my cat a cleaner toilet which she prefers.